jason-wagner/cs383-sp22-jquerylists/README.md

 # cs383-sp22-jquerylists

-This is an example from CS 383 from the Spring 2022 semester manipulate lists with jQuery/AJAX.
+This is an example from CS 383 from the Spring 2022 semester to manipulate lists with jQuery/AJAX.

 Note that the `mysql.sql` file must be edited with the information for your database.